ammarfaizi2/wgm/README.md

   show   - Show information about a peer in a WireGuard interface update - Update an existing peer in a WireGuard interface list   - List all peers in a WireGuard interface

+Options:
+  -d, --dev         Interface name
+  -p, --public-key  Public key of the peer
+  -e, --endpoint    Endpoint of the peer
+  -b, --bind-ip     Bind IP of the peer
+  -a, --allowed-ips Allowed IPs of the peer
+  -f, --force       Force the operation
+  -h, --help        Show this help message

 ```